 Because of its grassroots nature, the event provides an excellent opportunity for local organizations to showcase the health-related programs and services they offer to women in their communities.Who Organizes This New Event?

 National Women's Health & Fitness Day is a public/private good health partnership organized by the Health Information Resource Center (HIRC)sm, a national clearinghouse for consumer health information professionals.
 The HIRC's "sister" organization, the Mature Market Resource Center, is the official organizer of National Senior Health & Fitness Day — the nation's largest older adult health promotion event — which is always held the last Wednesday in May.

-Since much of the national and local media coverage will focus on Women's Health & Fitness Day events on Wednesday, September 26, 2018, we would prefer — but we do not require — that you hold your event that day.
-Because Women's Health & Fitness Day is also part of the new National Women's Health & Fitness Week, you have the option of holding your Women's Day event during the last week in September, 2018.
-(Please note that none of the Women's Health & Fitness official incentive items — T-shirts, balloons, posters, etc. — will have the Wednesday, September 26, 2018 date printed on them.)2018 Women's Health & Fitness Day Theme Contest
+Since much of the national and local media coverage will focus on Women's Health & Fitness Day events on Wednesday, September 25, 2019, we would prefer — but we do not require — that you hold your event that day.
+Because Women's Health & Fitness Day is also part of the new National Women's Health & Fitness Week, you have the option of holding your Women's Day event during the last week in September 2019.
+(Please note that none of the Women's Health & Fitness official incentive items — T-shirts, balloons, posters, etc. — will have the Wednesday, September 25, 2019 date printed on them.)2019 Women's Health & Fitness Day Theme Contest

 Every spring, a contest is held to select a theme for the annual Women's Day event.
-Last year's winning event theme was "Make the Healthy Choice…Get Active!"
-Look for theme contest details in January, 2018.Questions About National Women's Health & Fitness Day?
+Last year's winning event theme was "Good Health is a Good Habit!"
+This year's theme contest is open through August 2nd.Questions About National Women's Health & Fitness Day?